 AWS Instance Scheduler is an AWS-provided solution that enables customers to configure custom start and stop schedules for their EC2 and RDS instances.
-The solution can help reduce operational costs by stopping resources when they are not needed, and start them back up based on a defined schedule.
-The most common example is stopping DEV instances outside of working hours (reducing weekly utilization from 168 hours to 50 hours - yielding a 70 percent reduction in running costs).
+The solution can help reduce operational costs by stopping resources when they are not needed and starting them back up based on a defined schedule.
+The most common example is stopping DEV instances outside of working hours.
+For example, this might reduce weekly usage from 168 hours to 50 hours, yielding a 70 percent reduction in running costs.

-Instance Scheduler is a “solution”.
-It is not an AWS “service”, so you will not find it in the AWS console.
-It is composed of a number of AWS services that are packaged together into a CloudFormation template.
+Instance Scheduler is a solution, not an AWS service, so you can’t find it in the AWS console.
+It is composed of several AWS services that are packaged together into a CloudFormation template.
 It’s important to note that it does not feature a user interface.
-The solution is developed, maintained and packaged by AWS.
-It is deployed, configured and managed by Rackspace.
+AWS develops, maintains, and packages this solution.
+Rackspace deploys, configures, and manages it.

 You might find Instance Scheduler useful if you have any of the following:

-Proof-of-Concept environments that are used for occasional demos
+Proof-of-concept environments that you use for occasional demos

-Resources that are started manually by users only when they are needed
+Resources that are started manually by users only when they need the resources

 Instance Scheduler supports: